MILITARY RAILROADS

 2009

-The second pontoon supported float bridge, a pony truss would
+The second pontoon supported float bridge,

-be installed instead, and the pony plate girder would be abandoned next to
+a pony truss would be installed instead, and the plate girder would be abandoned

-the bulkhead to the left.
+next to the bulkhead to the left.
+This pony truss float bridge was taken

 .

-| The float bridge was last used in
+This float bridge was last used in

 1995 by New York Cross Harbor RR for a subway car rebuilder that located